JuliaRobotics/Caesar.jl/docs/src/examples/custom_variables.md

 ## Creating New Variables

-A handy macro can help define new variables which shows a Pose2 example with 3 degrees of freesom: `X, Y, theta`:
+A handy macro can help define new variables which shows a Pose2 example with 3 degrees of freedom: `X, Y, theta`:
 ```@docs
 @defVariable
 ```